Last updated: 05/10/2020

 The current status:

 - Travel restrictions to and from Finland are reviewed and updated regularly by the Finnish Government.
-Travelling from many European countries and some other countries has been allowed in June and July 2020.
 Please check the website of the Foreign Ministry of Finland to get the most updated information about travelling.

 Information to our current students in Finland and those arriving in autumn 2020